PreCyz/GitDiffGenerator/README.md

 **preferredArgSource** - if parameter set as `FILE` then arguments from _application.properties_ will be resolved as first.
 Default value is `CLI`.
 This parameter can be changed only from command line.<br />
 **skipRemote** - if parameter set as `N` then git diff will be generated only from origin (`--remotes=origin`).
 If set as `Y` then git diff will be generated only from local git repository.
 Default value is `Y`.<br />
 **fetchAll** - if parameter set as `N` then there will your repositories will not be fetched / updated before the diff generation.
 Default value is `Y`.<br />
+**fetchTimeout** - Default value is 60 seconds.
+When `fetch --all` command is executed then the application will wait 60 seconds for command to complete.
+If it's not completed then the command will be terminated, and the whole process will continue.
+The value can be changed when `fetchAll` is active.<br />
 **useUI** - if parameter set as `N` application will be launched in command line mode.
 If set as `Y` then UI mode is launched.
 Default value is `Y`.<br />
 **activeTray** - used in UI, tells if tray icon should be active or not.
 Default value is `Y`.<br/>
 **silentMode** - used in UI, tells if application should be executed and located directly in tray icon.
 It is used by startup functionality.
 Default value is `N`.<br/>